 - For the Carbona, I squirted it directly on the fabric, as per the bottle instructions.

-- For the OxiClean, I used a method that I read about somewhere once (on an old package? – I didn’t see it on my current packaging).
+- Finally, for the OxiClean, I used a method that I read about somewhere once (on an old package? – I didn’t see it on my current packaging).
 Unlike the long presoak that my current packages recommend, I used this alternate method because it’s the only thing that’s given me some success in the past, when it comes to mud/dirt removal.
 I filled a laundry cap with OxiClean powder, stirred in enough water to form a paste, and then applied the paste directly to the laundry.
 Next I allowed the paste to dry (which usually takes 10-15 min) before adding the clothing to the washer.

 For the denim shorts and a pair of khaki shorts, I applied the Oxi paste to the back right pocket, a squirt of Carbona to the center seam, the Fels-Naptha to the upper left side, and the Zote to the lower left side.